oskar156/Excel-Amazon-Vendor-POs/README.md

   VBA Code for Excel automation and Order Database management.

-  VBA Code to address the limitations of the language (like the lack of .push() method for arrays).
+  VBA Code to address the limitations of the language (like the lack of a .push() method for arrays).

   Python Code for Selenium Browser Automation (to automate order processing in the Amazon Vendor Central website).